GRAVOIS FIRE PROTECTION DISTRICT

-We are a tax supported fire district and are a combination department with a paid Fire Chief, Deputy Chief and an Administrative Assistant; nine paid firefighters and volunteer staff consisting of firefighters, junior firefighters, officers and support staff.
+We are a tax supported fire district and are a combination department with a paid Fire Chief, Deputy Chief, Clerk and an Administrative Assistant; fifteen paid firefighters and volunteer staff consisting of firefighters, junior firefighters, officers and support staff.
 The district is governed by a three member board of directors elected by the voters.

 Our service area covers 150 square miles on the West side of The Lake of the Ozarks in Central Missouri, in Morgan and Camden County, the City of Laurie and City of Gravois Mills.
 Our Eastern and Western Boundaries are the center line of the Lake of the Ozarks and encompass 63 miles of shoreline.